amadotejada/self-portal/README.md

 ##### Written by [Amado Tejada](https://www.linkedin.com/in/amadotejada/)
 Self Portal is a **cross-platform** desktop application used to deploy software across your endpoints fleet while providing the same user experience across multiple software management solutions.

-This is a front-end for users to install applications.
-Self Portal does not connect the software management tools.
-Instead, it calls out to the software management tool to install the packages.
+This is only a front-end for users and does not connect directly the software management tools Instead, it calls out to the software management tool to install the packages.

-*Self Portal is in beta*
+Self Portal is in beta and should be tested extensively

 <!-- To discuss Self Portal join the `#self-portal` channel on the [MacAdmins Slack](https://www.macadmins.org) -->